5 Mortgage Origination Industry Trends to Follow

 3. Greater reliance on AI, Machine learning & RPA technologies

-This will accelerate processes while improving underwriting standards.
+This mortgage industry trend will accelerate mortgage processes while improving underwriting standards.
 This one is a given.
 I can’t think of a case where technology has regressed.
-But from pre-qualification to servicing, mortgage is an industry with a disproportionate amount of unstructured content and manual reviews.
+From pre-qualification to servicing, mortgage is an industry with a disproportionate amount of unstructured content and manual reviews.
 Which is to say there is a lot of paperwork, and proportionally a lot of data entry required.
 Machine Learning and RPA are ideal technologies to accelerate document-driven processes.

 4.Growing use of alternative data for mortgage credit decisioning in the mortgage market.

+The fourth trend is the growing use of alternative data.
 More and more borrowers are finding receptive lenders in the online lending solutions space.
-Fintechs are already used to creative ways of identifying and validating assets and income.
+Fintechs are already used to finding creative ways of identifying and verifying income.
 This will port over to the mortgage industry, where lenders will need to get creative with how they underwrite borrowers and document their income and propensity for making payments.

 5. Triple digit growth in non-QM lending.